Asansol: Police stations

+Asansol Women PS covers Asansol subdivision.

+Raniganj PS has jurisdiction within the city and has the following centres under its area:

+Jamuria PS has jurisdiction over the following centres;

+Hirapur and Kulti Police Stations also serve the following parts of Asansol municipal corporation area.

 Demographics

-As per the 2011 census, the total population of Asansol is 1,243,414 out of which 646,052 are males and 597,362 are females.
+As per the 2011 census, the Asansol municipal area has a total population of 563,917, and the total population of Asansol UA is 1,243,414 out of which 646,052 are males and 597,362 are females.
 The city has a literacy rate of 83.30%.

+Religion

 The major religions in Asansol are Hinduism, followed by 75.18% of the population, and Islam, followed by 21.26% of the population.
 1.09% of the populace are adherents of Sikhism, while 0.99% of the population adheres to Christianity.